Code-Institute-Submissions/cigar-caballeros/README.md

 * Images throughout the site.
 All images are owned by the client.

-* A google map of the location of a previous cigar event.
+* A Google map of the location of a previous cigar event.

 * Forms in cigartime.html and contactus.html.